Simplifying mailing cost estimates by a natural chat experience

 Formal

-The USPS is used in people's daily lives, so the bot does not have to be overly formal, but as a public service, the it should avoid an overly casual tone.
+As an everyday service, the bot does not need to be overly formal.
+However, as a public service, it should avoid an overly casual tone.

 Calmness